 The offsite meeting is an opportunity to gather your team and spend time away from the office for a half-day annually.
-The lead advisor (or advisors) on the team should schedule this meeting and create the agenda, and ensure that every member of the team (including advisors and staff) is able to attend.
+The lead financial professional (or financial professionals) on the team should schedule this meeting and create the agenda, and ensure that every member of the team (including financial professionals and staff) is able to attend.
 Each team member has a different and valuable perspective on the business, and has had varying interactions with clients over time.

 Hearing each perspective during this offsite meeting is crucial.
 If you have any key strategic or “virtual” team members or partners, you may want to consider including them in this meeting as well.
 We realize that it can be challenging to take the entire team offsite.
 Consider scheduling this meeting in the afternoon, after market close, in order to have minimal impact on your client experience.

 Teams who commit to this annual offsite meeting find that every member of their extended team feels heard, respected, and truly appreciated as part of the team.
 The offsite meeting agenda should be written and distributed prior to the meeting, and should contain a mix of topics that are most top of mind for your practice (see sample agenda below).
 We encourage you to edit the agenda to capture your team’s most important current initiatives, challenges and vision.